Rosita Royce "The Dove Dancer"

 Lotus Marjorie Corrington AKA Rosita Royce (1913-1954)

-Rosita Royce was born Lotus Marjorie Corrington in Tecumseh, Nebraska on August 9, 1913.* As she grew up, Lotus was dropped, and she went by Marjorie in her day to day life.
+Rosita Royce was born Lotus Marjorie Corrington in Tecumseh, Nebraska on August 9, 1913.* She went by Marjorie in her day to day life.
 Marjorie grew up in a middle class family in Lincoln, NE.
 Her father was a dentist named Clyde Martin Corrington, and her mom, Bertha Belle Brillhart, was her manager and caretaker.
 She attended Lincoln High School and Nebraska Wesleyan University, briefly, where she studied voice and dramatics.
 She performed and worked as a child performer until she began her 'career' in vaudeville and began traveling the country.

 (Rosita Royce.
 1937)